Assistant Professor (Ph.D. University of Toronto)

 Dr. Côté has written and presented on many aspects of social support, networks and social capital, reciprocity, ethnic tolerance and Indigenous entrepreneurship.
-In a professional capacity, she has provided consulting expertise to Nokia, The Social Research and Demonstration Corporation (SRDC), the Policy Research Initiative, Aboriginal Policing Directorate and most recently the Office of the Federal Interlocutor on Métis and Non-Status Indians and South East Queensland Indigenous Chamber of Commerce.
+In a professional capacity, she has provided consulting expertise to Nokia, The Social Research and Demonstration Corporation (SRDC), the Policy Research Initiative, Aboriginal Policing Directorate, the Office of the Federal Interlocutor on Métis and Non-Status Indians and South East Queensland Indigenous Chamber of Commerce.
 Her research interests include understanding the link between social cohesion and social networks, and the use of social networks and cultural knowledge in Indigenous entrepreneurship.

 Institute for Social Science Research, University of Queensland, Australia, Honorary Fellow

 Huang, Xianbi, Mark Western, Yanjie Bian, Yaojun Li, Rochelle Côté and Yangtao Huang.
 2018.
 “Social Networks and Subjective Wellbeing in Australia: New Evidence from a National Survey.”
 Available online in Sociology, forthcoming in print.